LeDuble/Git-Etiquette/README.md

 ### adding it to working branch (not master)
 * **__`git add –i`__**
    * Opens interactive menu and it is used to update index using the current content.
+      * There are alternative ways (e.g. `git add .`) to add changes to staging area but, they are not preferred unless you are experienced git user.
+Interactive menu gives easy access to control what changes we want to add to staging phase and push forward.
 * **__`git status`__**
    * Shows which files are tracked by Git and which changes have been staged (which have been not).
 * **__`git restore --staged <insertFileNameToUnstage>`__**